diego-ninja/laravel-devices/README.md

 * Security code for session locking
 * Session location tracking
 * Application events
-* Ready to use middleware, routes, controllers and resources
+* Ready to use middleware, routes, controllers and dtos and resources

 ## Installation
 In composer.json: